 Is the LinkedIn breach still dangerous in 2026?

-If your email was in the LinkedIn breach
+What to do if your email was in the LinkedIn breach

 Change your LinkedIn password immediately